 There are lots of wallets out there that people can use to store and spend money.
 Sure, people are probably thinking about physical wallets right now; however, this also includes virtual wallets.
 Those who use virtual wallets often have to pay transaction fees to use them.
-This is how the creator or manager of the wallet makes his or her money.
 There are many people who simply do not even notice these fees; however, they can add up from time to time.

 The beginning of any discussion regarding Bitcoin transaction fees has to focus on a few simple principles that play a major role in how Bitcoin works.
 The two principles that play major roles when it comes to Bitcoin transaction fees include: